Do I have Sleep Apnoea?

 Narrowing of the back of the throat and the upper airway can also contribute to the risk of getting OSA, even in people who are not overweight or middle-aged.
 In such people a small jaw, enlarged tongue, big tonsils and enlarged soft palate contribute to the obstruction of the upper airway in deep sleep, making OSA more likely to occur.
 Several of these problems can be present in any person at the same time.

 If you are diagnosed with Sleep Apnoea, you may be asked by your specialist to trial CPAP.
 This is a simple, inexpensive step, which often results in good outcomes.
 Patients who trial CPAP and feel an improvement usually want to purchase it, because they feel so much better throughout their day.
 Once it is time to purchase, we can advise you about claiming from your health fund if you have one.
 You need to have had a sleep study which shows you need CPAP, before you can claim.
-CPAP can start at $700 and $250 for mask, but if you want the latest machine, it can go up to $2000
+CPAP can start at $700 and $250 for mask, but if you want the latest machine, it can go up to $1700 including a mask

 If you cannot afford CPAP, you have a AHI over 30, and you are on a concession card, you may be entitled to receive free CPAP from one of our state's public hospitals.
 Ask your GP the best way to access this entitlement.
 If you would like to know a local specialist, please email us for a list.